RyanMolina/Loa/README.md

+# Lines of Action
-### Case Study in A.I. class about Adversarial Search algorithm
+### Case Study in A.I. about Adversarial Search Problem
 ###### Here, I implemented three variants:
 * Minimax
 * Minimax with Alpha Beta Pruning